istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ### Logging

-Configure Istio to log access to _*.cnn.com_.
+Configure Istio to log accesses to _*.cnn.com_.
 You create a `logentry` and two [stdio](/docs/reference/config/policy-and-telemetry/adapters/stdio/) `handlers`, one for logging forbidden access (_error_ log level) and another one for logging all access to _*.cnn.com_ (_info_ log level).
 Then you create `rules` to direct your `logentry` instances to your `handlers`.
-One rule directs access to _*.cnn.com/politics_ to the handler for logging forbidden access, another rule directs log entries to the handler that outputs each access to _*.cnn.com_ as an _info_ log entry.
+One rule directs accesses to _*.cnn.com/politics_ to the handler for logging forbidden accesses, another rule directs log entries to the handler that outputs each access to _*.cnn.com_ as an _info_ log entry.
 To understand the Istio `logentries`, `rules`, and `handlers`, see [Istio Adapter Model](/blog/2017/adapter-model/).
 A diagram with the involved entities and dependencies between them appears below: